 - Next, you will treat the area for the odor and/or stains that may be present.

-- Apply a liberal amount of cleaner to the area.
+- Apply a generous amount of cleaner to the area.

-- Vacuum the dry surface to restore the texture.
+- Vacuum the dry surface to restore the texture once the area is dry.

 Additional Tips and Advice